-First, the Basics
+First, the basics

-- Current.
-Electricity has work to do, and when the electrons are flowing around a circuit, that’s current at work.
+- Current: Electricity has work to do, and when the electrons are flowing around a circuit, that’s current at work.

-- Circuit.
-If it’s a closed, continuous path, then electricity will flow on it.
+- Circuit: If it’s a closed, continuous path, then electricity will flow on it.
 Along this path, electricity can do a ton of amazing things, like power your smartphone, or send humans to space!

-- Resistance.
-This is what electricity encounters when it flows along physical material, whether that’s a copper wire or a plain old’ resistor.
+- Resistance: This is what electricity encounters when it flows along physical material, whether that’s a copper wire or a plain old resistor.
 Resistance restricts the flow of electric current.

 Below you’ll find an image of a simple circuit, which includes a battery, a switch, and a light bulb.

-The Season of Series
+The season of series

-Let’s return to our Christmas lights to understand exactly how a circuit wired in series works.
 Say you have a strand of lights, connected one after the other.
 If you viewed this in a circuit, it would look something like this:

 When we plug our strand of lights into an outlet, what will the current do?
 Let’s follow the flow:

-It doesn’t matter what kind of components you place in a series circuit, you could mix and match capacitors, resistors, LEDs, and a bunch of Christmas lights together and the current would still flow the same, from one part to another.
+It doesn’t matter what kind of components you place in a series circuit, you could mix and match capacitors, resistors, LEDs, and a bunch of holiday lights together and the current would still flow the same, from one part to another.

-Now, this is where Christmas lights tend to have their downfall.
+Now, this is where holiday lights tend to have their downfall.
 What happens if you yank out one of those bulbs in your strand of lights?
 If your lights are anything like ours, then all of them turned off!
 Why is this?
 Think about it, if the current is flowing from light to light, and you disrupt that connection, then you’re cutting off the path on which the electricity is trying to flow.
 This is called an open circuit.

-Current and Resistance in Series
+Current and resistance in series

 There is a fundamental law of the universe to remember for how current and resistance work in a series circuit: